 All drums include a FREE Collapsible Stand and Basic Drum Stick

 Please note: All drums larger than 30" must be shipped FREIGHT.
-This increase the cost of shipping to approximately $300-$500, depending upon gas prices and location to which drum is shipped.
+This increases the cost of shipping by approximately $300-$500, depending upon gas prices and location to which drum is shipped.

 CALL FOR A QUOTE ON DRUMS LARGER THAN 36" IN DIAMETER.